 Secretariat services and support will be provided by the Australian Maritime Safety Authority (AMSA).
 The duties of the secretariat include the preparation and distribution of agendas and papers, recording and distribution of minutes, management of communication, record keeping and liaison with members.

-The Council member representing AMSA will be Chairperson.
+The Council member representing AMSA will be the Chairperson.

 The Council will maintain contact with, and membership of, the International Seafarers’ Welfare Assistance Network (ISWAN).